pamsfwang/Psych45/WWW/syllabus/index.rst

 May 25     Emotion and memory                         Ch.
 10 (Emotional Influences on L&M)                   MiA #4: Emotion & memory

 May 30     Why do we forget?
-Kuhl & Wagner (2009)

 Jun 1      False memories                             Schacter (1999)                                        MiA #5: False memory & Paper Due